 Landfills account for 17% of global methane emissions, a gas 84x more potent than CO2.
 Traditional solutions, like flaring or building gas pipelines, are often impractical because very few commercial operations can co-locate next to a landfill, or prohibitively expensive due to the cost required to upgrade the grid to handle additional electricity upload.
 Bitcoin mining offers a breakthrough: mobile mining units can convert vented methane into electricity on-site, eliminating emissions and generating revenue.

 Bitcoin mining companies like NodalPower and Vespene Energy deploy modular data centers at landfills, using methane to power miners.
-For example, a landfill in Fresno, California, reduced methane emissions by 92% while earning $1.2 million annually from Bitcoin mining—funds reinvested into community programs.
-As noted in vented landfill gas.pdf, 75% of landfills lack viable energy buyers; Bitcoin’s location-agnostic demand solves this.
-Municipalities save millions in flare maintenance costs, and methane becomes a climate asset rather than a liability.
+Over the duration of a project, Municipalities earn millions in power which can be reinvested into community programs, while saving millions in flare maintenance costs.
+Meanwhile, the methane becomes a climate asset rather than a liability.
 There are currently five Bitcoin mining operations operating on landfills, who are turning trash into digital gold.
-It would only take 35 mid-sized venting landfills with Bitcoin-mining powergeneration operations on them to take the entire Bitcoin network carbon-negative.
+It would only take 35 mid-sized venting landfills with Bitcoin-mining power-generation operations on them to take the entire Bitcoin network carbon-negative.

-Gas flaring, which wastes methane and emits toxic pollutants, persists globally despite World Bank efforts to stop almost all flaring by 2030.
-To date have found few ways to make good that intenition, with flaring in regions including the middle east having recently been shown to cause more toxic gases than previously feared.
+Gas flaring, which wastes energy while emitting the climate super-warmer methane, persists globally despite World Bank efforts to stop almost all flaring by 2030.
+To date we have found few ways to make good that intention, with flaring in regions including the Middle East having recently been shown to cause more toxic gases than previously feared.

 Bitcoin mining is proving to be the most scalable solution.